-Nova Southeastern is pleased to offer a Physician Assistant Program in Northern Florida, located in NSU's Regional Campus in Jacksonville.
-We are excited to bring nearly 20 years of proven NSU PA education experience to the Jacksonville area.
+Nova Southeastern University’s (NSU) fully accredited Jacksonville Physician Assistant (PA) program is housed in a 60,000 square foot state-of-the art facility conveniently located just off Butler Blvd in the Southpoint area, in Jacksonville, Florida.
+We are excited to bring nearly 20 years of proven NSU PA education experience to the Jacksonville area

 Program Information